-Western Style Riding Article and Photos Copyrighted - see credits below
+Western Riding Disciplines Article and Photos Copyrighted - see credits below

-Western Style Riding is a colorful equestrian world, and in the tradition of the Americans and Canadians who ventured westward, settled the land, and established ranches.
+Western Riding Disciplines compose a colorful equestrian world, and in the tradition of the Americans and Canadians who ventured westward, settled the land, and established ranches.

-Today’s western horse shows offer a full slate of western classes, most of which derive from the work which the cowboy did from horseback, or from general riding across country back when the West was won.
-Like herdsmen everywhere in the world, the American vaquero and cowboy controlled his horse with one hand, because he needed the other to do things with: swinging and throwing a rope, opening and closing a gate, shooting, leading another horse, etc.
+Today’s shows offer a full slate of classes for western riding disciplines, most of which derive from the work which the cowboy did from horseback, or from general riding across country back when the West was won.
+Like herdsmen everywhere in the world, the American vaquero and cowboy controlled his mount with one hand, because he needed the other to do things with: swinging and throwing a rope, opening and closing a gate, shooting, leading another animal, etc.

 The American vaquero directly inherited this one-handed style from his Iberian forerunner, who held in his working arm a type of lance.

-In true western spirit, the riders attire is only marginally regulated, and leaves lots of room for individual tastes, and for ever-changing trends.
-A western hat, a long-sleeved shirt, and cowboy boots is about the extent of the regulations.
+In all western ridning disciplines, the rider’s attire is only marginally regulated, and leaves lots of room for individual tastes, and for ever-changing trends.
+A hat, a long-sleeved shirt, and cowboy boots is about the extent of the regulations.

-When it comes to the equipment, however, everything is outlined in minute detail, and riding with an illegal piece of equipment automatically results in disqualification, which is necessary to ensure a level playing field in the sport of western style riding.
+When it comes to the equipment used in western riding disciplines however, everything is outlined in minute detail, and using an illegal piece of equipment automatically results in disqualification, which is necessary to ensure a level playing field.

-Today’s western style riding classes include roping, where the free arm and hand is actually needed, but in most other classes it is just a matter of tradition that reins are held in one hand.
-There are also classes for junior horses in which they may be shown two-handed in a snaffle bit or hackamore.
-Senior horses must be shown one-handed
+Today’s classes for western riding disciplines include the sub-group of roping, where the free arm and hand is actually needed, but in most other classes it is just a matter of tradition that reins are held in one hand.
+There are also classes for junior mounts in which they may be shown two-handed in a snaffle bit or hackamore.
+Seniors must be shown one-handed

 Barrel racers have their own associations, which govern approved barrel racings.

-Reining, cutting, and reined cow horse have their own governing bodies/associations, as does western pleasure.
+Reining, cutting, and reined cowhorse have their own governing bodies/associations, as does pleasure.

-So all these disciplines can be part of horse shows, and breed shows (of stock horse breeds such as the Quarter Horse, Appaloosa and the American Paint Horse.)
+So all of these western riding disciplines can be part of shows, and breed shows (of stock breeds such as the Quarter Horse, Appaloosa and the American Paint.)

 The highest level of competition is usually found at shows put on by the respective governing association.
-Some other breed associations, such as the Morgan and Arabian, may also have some western style riding classes.
+Some other breed associations, such as the Morgan and Arabian, also offer classes for various western riding disciplines.

-Reining - The most popular event, or class, at western horse shows is reining, which is a western dressage class that became recognized as an official discipline by the F.E.I., the world-wide governing organization for equestrian sports.
-It is so far the only F.E.I.-recognized western style riding discipline.
+Reining - The most popular event, or class, at shows is reining, which is a western-dressage class that became recognized as an official discipline by the F.E.I., the world-wide governing organization for equestrian sports.
+It is so far the only one of all the western riding disciplines that is F.E.I.-recognized.

-Other classes are highly popular, such as western pleasure and trail.
+Other classes are highly popular, such as pleasure and trail.

-Western Horsemanship - A gratifying class for Amateurs and youth riders.
-The skills of the rider, his or her general ability to communicate with the horse by way of subtle and effective aids is the main focus in this western style riding class, not just the correct execution of the pattern the judge posted.
-Correct seat and posture are judged as well, and rail work is added, like in a western pleasure class.
+Horsemanship - One of the more gratifying of western riding disciplines for Amateurs and youth riders is horsemanship or equitation.
+The skills of the rider, their general ability to communicate with their mount by way of subtle and effective aids is the main focus, not just the correct execution of the pattern the judge posted.
+Correct seat and posture are judged as well, and rail work is added, like in a pleasure class.

-Western Riding - The name of this discipline can be rather confusing, as western riding sounds like an all-encompassing term for western riding in general and for western style classes.
-But western riding is the name for a class at western horse shows that consists for the most part of a series of flying lead changes at pre-described points.
-It is a very advanced dressage-type class within the western style riding disciplines, which appears to be too demanding as far as the rider’s skills and the talent of the horse is concerned to ever enjoy a huge following of active performers.
-However, the crowd very much appreciates the stylish and hugely competent performances of the top riders in this event.
-Pylons mark a slalom-like course which horse and rider have to master, with the flying lead changes always placed right in the middle between the markers.
+Western Riding - The name can be rather confusing, as western riding sounds like an all-encompassing term for the style of riding in general.
+But it is indeed the name for a class at shows that consists for the most part of a series of flying lead changes at pre-described points.
+It is a very advanced dressage-type class within the western style riding disciplines, which appears to be too demanding as far as the rider’s skills and the talent of the animal is concerned to ever enjoy a huge following of active performers.
+However, the crowd very much appreciates the hugely competent performances of the top riders in this event.
+Pylons mark a slalom-like course which has to be mastered, with the flying lead changes always placed right in the middle between the markers.

-Besides the actual riding classes, an array of classes that are related to the working of cattle can be found in the fascinating world of western style riding.
+An array of classes that are related to the working of cattle can also be found in the fascinating world of competition.

-Cutting - One of the most popular disciplines, and is the one awarding the highest prize moneys in all equestrian sports, if we disregard flat racing.
-It derives directly from ranch work, and is still close enough to it that cutting show horses can still be useful on ranches, in spite of the specialization of the sport since the National Cutting Horse Association was formed.
-To cut a cow is to sort her out, bring her out of the herd, and keep her separated from the herd which the cutting horse does on his own!
+Cutting - One of the most popular of all western riding disciplines, and is the one awarding the highest prize moneys in all equestrian sports, if we disregard flat racing.
+It derives directly from ranch work, and is still close enough to it that cutting winners can still be useful on ranches, in spite of the specialization of the sport since the National Cutting Horse Association was formed.
+To cut a cow is to sort her out, bring her out of the herd, and keep her separated from the herd which the cutter does on his own!

-Reined Cow Horse - A western style riding class every bit as spectacular as cutting.
-It is know as working cowhorse at breed shows.
+Reined Cow Horse - Another of the western riding disciplines that is every bit as spectacular as cutting.
+It is known as working cowhorse at breed shows.
 It consists of two parts, the reined work, or dry work, and the fence work, or cow work.
 The fence work is one of the most dynamic and thrilling performances in all of equestrian sports, and is also rather dangerous.
-It takes a lot of guts to chase a cow down the fence and then block her with the horse against the fence, forcing her to stop and turn.
+It takes a lot of guts to chase a cow down the fence and then block her with one’s mount against the fence, forcing that cow to stop and turn.

-Roping - All ropings are timed events, not so much riding classes.
-In this type of western style riding class, what counts is the skill with a rope and the fastest time, although at breed show ropings the manner a horse displays while working is also being judged.
+Roping - All ropings are timed events.
+In this group of western riding disciplines, what counts is the skill with a rope and the fastest time, although at breed show ropings, the manners displayed while working is also being judged.
 Roping classes include calf roping, team roping (heading and heeling), and single steer roping.

-Barrel Racing - Yet another, separate branch are the timed events, the most popular of which is barrel racing.
+Barrel Racing - Yet another, separate branch of the timed events, is the most popular barrel racing.
 In barrel racing, a cloverleaf pattern around three barrels is run against the clock.

-Pole Bending - This is another popular timed event, but one that seems to be too demanding to be embraced by very many riders.
-In this western style riding class, a slalom-like course is marked by upright poles, through which the horse must weave.
+Pole Bending - This is another of the popular, timed western riding disciplines, but one that seems to be too demanding to be embraced by very many riders.
+A slalom-like course is marked by upright poles, through which one must weave, before racing for home.

-Cow Pony Race - This is a short distance flat race (no official distances exist), ridden with western outfit and a western stock saddle.
+Cow Pony Race - This is a short distance flat race (no official distances exist), ridden with a stock saddle.

 Article ©HorseShowCentral.com Submitted by Hardy Oelke and Photos ©Oelke or Oelke Archive.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action

-Other related site pages: horses, stallions, shows, industry supplies, etc.
+Other related pages: horses, stallions, shows, industry supplies, etc.

 Shopping - Business Products Services